vxhernandez/behind_the_wheel/README.md

     - In the data pipeline design phase, I visualized the end-to-end data flow and pipeline architecture for the Extract, Transform, Load (ETL) and Extract, Load, Transform (ELT) processes.
 The pipeline encompasses various data sources, cleansing techniques, and database operations to prepare the data for analysis and visualization.
     - [ETL Diagram](https://github.com/vxhernandez/behind_the_wheel/blob/main/Data%20Pipeline%20Diagram.jpeg)

-6. **Data Acquisition for ETL/ELT**
+6. **Data Acquisition and ETL/ELT**
-    - Gather suitable datasets for Extract, Transform, and Load (ETL) processes and or Extract Load Transform (ELT)
     - Dealership Table: Manually inserted data for 8 dealerships using INSERT statements:
         - ```sql

           INSERT INTO DEALERSHIPS (DEALERSHIP_NAME, ADDRESS, CITY, STATE, POSTAL_CODE, PRIMARY_PHONE)